-Heisenberg marks artistic director Matthew Jocelyn’s last turn as director while at the helm of Canadian Stage, and he’s going out with a winner.
+Heisenberg marks Matthew Jocelyn’s last turn directing while at the helm of Canadian Stage, and he’s going out with a winner.

 It’s the same sort of work with which he started his tenure: cerebral, hot-blooded and cheekily enigmatic.
 But though Jocelyn’s selections have occasionally left audiences scratching their heads, Heisenberg has them on the edge of their seats.